forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

   > One reason more to relax the often overly strict [quarantine and isolation rules](../7_social/controlling.md#covid-19-cases-and-quarantine).
 Across the world the [detection rate](../3_medical/covid19.md#comparing-case-and-infection-fatality) is often below 10%.
 So 90% aren't sure or even don't know whether they are infected.
 With a positive test, most are likely careful (even without requirements).

   To determine useful sampling/cheating an option is: Detection of members of the oral flora, since not only coronaviruses but also most other bacteria and viruses peak after sleep ([Carlson-Jones](#summary-carlson-jones)).
 RNaseP likely does not help: Saliva is essentially ultra-filtrated blood enriched with some enzymes and electrolytes and is secreted from cells in the different salivary glands ([Dawes](#summary-dawes)).
 Since RNaseP is both in the blood and in the secretory cells, RNaseP does not decrease much on an increased flow rate [to check].

+## Diagnosis Suggestions by Test Goal
+> partly subjective

+The optimal diagnosis method depends on the purpose of diagnosis (also addressed also in [Mina and Anderson](#mina)):
+* Diagnosis of at risk for severe Covid individuals: Multiple early morning salvia.
+Possibly combined with sputum or x-ray (for patients at high risk) and possibly even CT (for patients at high risk and of high age) to check lung involvement.
+* Routine screening of health/care home personal: Twice per week early morning saliva analyzed with pooled PCR.
+* Routine screening of personal in public settings such as supermarkets/public offices: Early morning saliva combined with do it yourself antigen tests once a week during moderate to high incidence of hospitalized cases.
+Confirmation with PCR.
+* Schools: Pooled saliva to have an overview.
+  > Quarantine should be waved for children since children rarely transmit SARS-CoV-2 and quarantine can be especially hard for them and quarantine can contribute to long Covid & possibly to PIMS.